umer7/umer7.github.io/index.md

 ## About

-I love all things related to machine learning/deep learning/data science..
-I also love to build stuff for the web.
+I love all things related to machine learning/Big Data/Salesforce..
+I also love to build stuff for the web and with Python.

-In my spare time I do Kaggle projects, Blogs at Medium and answering questions on Stack Overflow -
+I also occasionally Blogs at Medium and answer questions on Stack Overflow

-I also occasionally write and produce electronic music.

 ## Work Experience
-- Technical Counsultant at Tectonic (Currently)
+- Technical Counsultant at Tectonic
   - Salesforce.com
   - Google Cloud Platform
 - Data Engineer at Botsify
 - Data Intern at Qordata

+## Projects
+- Train DCNN

 ## Blogs
 - [Text Summarization with Python](https://towardsdatascience.com/text-summarization-in-python-76c0a41f0dc4)